 Carolyn Gaskin is the Executive Assistant to the Chief Executive Officer and secretary to the Board of Directors.
 She keeps the senior leadership team organized, and plays a key role in the smooth operation of CPA Nova Scotia.
 Outside of work, Carolyn loves to travel, especially to warmer climes, and can be spotted around Halifax riding her sapphire blue Vespa.

 As the Senior Director Regulatory Affairs and Registrar, Anne leads CPA Nova Scotia's efforts to protect the public interest and integrity of the profession.
-CPA Nova Scotia sets and enforces high professional standards through ongoing professional education, support, practice inspections, and delivery of a robust complaints and discipline process.
-The Registrar is also responsible for maintaining a public registry of members, and certifying those engaged in public accounting.
+CPA Nova Scotia sets and enforces high professional standards through ongoing professional education, support, practice inspections, and delivery of a robust complaint and discipline process.
+The Registrar is also responsible for maintaining a public registry of members and licensing those engaged in public accounting.

 Carol Barr is the Director of Professional Conduct and is responsible for administering the complaint and discipline process.

 Prior to joining CPA Nova Scotia, Carol was a partner at BDO Canada LLP.
 She began her professional accounting career at Ernst & Young, then moved into industry as a VP Finance for a number of years before returning to public practice.
 Outside of work, Carol keeps busy biking, gardening and enjoying other outdoor activities.